-We’ve taken many horse treks and trail rides during our travels, but when Visit Jamaica asked us if we’d like to go horseback riding in the waters of Montego Bay, I’ll admit, I had my reservations.
+We’ve taken many horse treks and trail rides during our travels, but when Jamaica asked us if we’d like to go horseback riding in the waters of Montego Bay, I’ll admit, I had my reservations.

 Do horses like swimming?
 Is it just a gimmick?
 Would I be in the water with dozens of other people wanting to fulfill one of their romantic dreams?
 It turns out, swimming with horses is a lot of fun.

 Do Horses Like to Swim?

 First of all, let me tell you a little about swimming with horses.
-Chukka Tours take great care in keeping their horses healthy and happy.
+Chukka Tours takes great care in keeping their horses healthy and happy.
 Our guide Carrey told us that horses in Jamaica only go out on one trail ride a day and get to relax and graze the rest of the day.